godslayer (deicide) of epic

 His confidence shall be rooted out of his tabernacle, and it shall bring him to the king of terrors.

 There is no man that hath power over the spirit to retain the spirit; neither hath he power in the day of death: and there is no discharge in that war;

-we accept this idea, then laws are the fundamental instruments that control
+Within the scope of this idea, laws act as the fundamental instruments that

-fear, the essence of terror, and subsequently the propensity of death.
-Any
+regulate fear; the essence of terror, and subsequently the propensity of death.

 blasphemous way.
 It would be trivial to usurp or gather the powers of a god